MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 the compiler can figure out that it should/can be inlined.

-This may seem a bit useless, since the only difference between the pre- and post-abstraction code is having the function connected to a struct, but using that better abstractions can be provided.
+This may seem a bit useless, since the only difference between the pre- and post-abstraction code is having the function connected to a struct, but using that, better abstractions can be provided.

 #### Better function signatures